You are browsing documentation for an outdated version.

 By default cross-zone connectivity requires mTLS to be enabled on the

-with the appropriate Traffic Permission to enable the flow of traffic.
+to enable the flow of traffic.
 Otherwise, unsecured traffic won’t be permitted outside each zone.